Sourdough Croissant Bread

 Mix the Dough

-Combine 10 g (2 tsp) salt with the remaining 30 g (2 tbsp) water and stir to dissolve the salt.
-Pour the salty water into the bowl over the dough with all of the ripe levain, and mix until fully combined.
+In a small bowl, combine 10 g (2 tsp) salt with the remaining 30 g (2 tbsp) water.
+Stir to dissolve the salt.
+Pour the salty water over the dough, in addition to all of the ripe levain.

 I find that my hands are the best tool for this job.
 Use the pincer method to work the levain and salt into the dough.
 Squeeze the dough between your thumb and fingers, pinching the dough into sections.
 Rotate the dough, and pinch another section until the levain and liquid are adequately distributed throughout the dough.